victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 In supervised learning, you can't expect to produce a good trained model, with inacurate labels: Garbage In Garbage Out.

 OpenData became more and more available.
-But we still lack DataSets good enough to be used to train models.
+But we still lack OpenDataSets good enough to be used to train models.
 And at the state of art, best results in model training are achieved by players who can afford to labelize by hand and with pixel accuracy their own dataset.

 So how you could we retrieve and qualify OpenData in order to create your own training DataSet ?